 1. Functional Structure

 Under this structure, employees are grouped into the same departments based on similarity in their skill sets, tasks, and accountabilities.
-This allows effective communications between people within a department and thus leads to an efficient decision-making process.
+This allows for effective communications between people within a department and thus leads to an efficient decision-making process.
 Companies with departments such as IT and Accounting are good examples of a functional structure.

 2. Divisional Structure

 This structure organizes business activities into specific market, product, service, or customer groups.
 The purpose of the divisional structure is to create work teams that can produce similar products matching the needs of individual groups.
-A common example of the divisional structure is geographical structure, where regional divisions are built to provide products or service to specific locations.
+A common example of the divisional structure is geographical structure, where regional divisions are built to provide products or services to specific locations.